 The parties are collectively conducting research into heat stress.
 A calculation model has been developed to identify locations prone to heat stress using the heat map in the Climate Impact Atlas.
 Five monitoring stations have been set up in several cities in Zeeland to collect and analyse data in the period 2017-2021.
 This data is used by the Cool Towns project launched by the municipality of Middelburg, which is developing solutions to combat the impact of heat.

 The municipality of Borsele has rolled out the Nieuwdorp Climate Street project, in which the municipality is exploring, in concert with residents and entrepreneurs, climate-neutral and climate-adaptive designs for a street in the Nieuwdorp neighbourhood.
 This project generates knowledge on methods to develop a publicly supported strategy in collaboration with residents and entrepreneurs.

 The comprehensive and complex spatial adaptation tasking facing Zeeland necessitates collaboration, because individual parties lack sufficient expertise, resources, knowledge, and networks.
-The authorities in Zeeland seek to reinforce administrative collaboration, to which end they intend to develop a governance structure.
-An administrative working group has developed a proposal to be discussed in the autumn of 2018.
+The authorities in Zeeland have developed a governance structure to this end.